 - include wholegrains rich in Vitamin B (like quinoa, buckwheat and millet)

-Our RYH guide for endometriosis has included foods and recipes that have the right nutrients to help relieve symptoms.
+RYH recipes for endometriosis include foods and recipes that have the right nutrients to help relieve symptoms.

 - Anti-inflammatory omega 3 fats, found in nuts, seeds and oily fish.

 - Soy products (tofu and edamame beans) are actually really beneficial for female hormones, despite some myths surrounding them which suggest otherwise.
 This is particularly the case for women with endometriosis, because they are rich in phytoestrogens which can reduce the risk of developing the condition.